-- Work with a therapist IRL or online
+- Work with a therapist if needed

-For peace of mind, you can request a PSD letter from your healthcare professional or we can help connect you to one here.
+For peace of mind, you can request a PSD letter from your healthcare professional, or we can help connect you to one here.

 - Train your dog